 Midwest Film Festivals

-Now that you are hooked on film festivals, here are other film festivals that are recommended by my fellow travel bloggers and myself.
-Follow the suggestions listed above for any film festival you attend, and you are guaranteed to enjoy your experience.
+Now that you are hooked on film festivals, below is a list of film festivals that are recommended by myself and fellow travel bloggers.
+Follow the suggestions described in this article for any festival you attend, and you are guaranteed to enjoy your experience.

 The small rural community of Caledonia located on Highway 44 in SE Minnesota is rich in murals and is a town designed for walking.
 This article does not include all murals, as they are located inside local businesses.
 The others will be added over time.